Vegan diet health benefits

 “Researchers found that people following vegan diets consumed fewer calories and less saturated fat and had lower body mass, LDL cholesterol, triglycerides, blood pressure, and fasting blood glucose, compared with controls,” said the Physicians Committee, a pro-plant-based health organization led by acclaimed physician Dr. Neal Barnard.

 We make it easy for everyone to eat vegan and still get enough nutrients with our Lazy Ready Meals.
-You can find our Ready Meals in the frozen section at Sainsbury’s, or you can order our products online.
+You can find our Ready Meals in the frozen section at Sainsbury’s, or you can order our articles online.